 NMISC

-Sharon Wirth says funding is stable or growing (esp. for large conveyance projects with MRGCD and BOR).
+Sharon Wirth says funding is stable or growing (especially for large conveyance projects with MRGCD and BOR).
 Also funding for the Strategic Water Reserve for the State to purchase water rights.
 This benefits both species and compact compliance.

 Planning for sediment management on the Rio Chama.